project-machine/bootkit/layers/build-krd/dracut/soci/README.md

     root=soci:name=rootfs-soci,dev=LABEL=oci-data,path=oci-data

 ## Notes
- * This module's install does *not* copy in all it's dependencies.
+ * This module's install does *not* copy in all its dependencies.
 This is so that those can be added to the initramfs later.
 Specifically, the root=soci functionality depends on mosctl and zot binaries.